Sean Raggett: Rotherham United (loan)

 On 25 July 2018, Raggett joined Rotherham United on a season-long loan deal with an option for Norwich to recall him in January.
 Although he stayed beyond January, the loan was ended prematurely due to Raggett requiring surgery for an ankle injury.
 He returned to Norwich in early March 2019.

 Portsmouth (loan)

 On 27 June 2019, Raggett joined Portsmouth on a season-long loan deal.

 Portsmouth

 On 3 August 2020, Raggett joined Portsmouth permanently, on a two-year deal after being released by Norwich.
 Raggett signed a new two-year deal at the end of a 2021–22 season that saw him win the Supporters' Player of the Season Award.

 On 13 February 2024, Raggett became the Portsmouth player with the most appearances for the club in the 21st century, with 227 appearances, surpassing his former teammate Ronan Curtis.
 On 1 May 2024 the club said the player would be released when his contract expired.

 Rotherham United

 On 24 May 2024, Raggett agreed to return to League One side Rotherham United on a two-year deal.

+On 2 February 2026, Raggett joined League Two club Cambridge United on loan for the remainder of the 2025–26 season.
+He made three appearances as the U's secured promotion.

+On 8 May 2026, following Rotherham's relegation, the club announced that he would be departing the club upon the expiry of his contract.

+Colchester United

+On 1 July 2026, Raggett joined League Two club Colchester United, playing under manager Danny Cowley for the third time in his career after spells together at Lincoln City and Portsmouth.